 - Recommend best practices for integrating underrepresented populations

-- Development of advertising materials
+- Development of externally-facing content, including advertising materials and communications

-- Management of advertising campaigns, including the use of social media for recruitment
+- Management of advertising campaigns, including the use of social media

 While general consultations are offered free of charge, the RRSU will work collaboratively with study personnel to assist with incorporating additional service costs, when applicable, into study budgets and providing trial sponsors with cost justification.